 - They’re easy to work with

-- They treat you like an equal and not like staff
+- They treat you as an equal, not like staff

 - They give you interesting and enjoyable tasks

-- They fully appreciate they are not your only client
+- They understand and appreciate they are not your only client

 - They don’t think they’re your boss